isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 <img src="./images/AzureFuncAddAppSetting2.GIF" alt="Azure Function - Add App Setting" width="50%" height="50%"/>

-Its important to use the exact name of the setting as specified below so copy/paste to avoid typing mistakes.
+It's critical you use the exact name of the setting as specified below so copy/paste to avoid typing mistakes.

     a.
 Specify name of the setting *StorageConnectionString* and set the value to connection string of the Storage Account found on the *Access Keys* page of the Storage Account.